musgravejw/compiler/README.md

 Compiler
 ========
-This is a repo for a project written in Ruby to demonstrate compiler theory concepts.
+This is a project written in Ruby to demonstrate compiler theory concepts.
-The compiler is a single pass LL(1) recursive descent compiler.
+The compiler is a single pass LL(1) recursive descent compiler built from a custom grammar.

 ##Author
 Written by [John Musgrave](http://johnmusgrave.com).